grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 1. Add your content to the [concept template](https://github.com/grafana/writers-toolkit/blob/main/docs/static/templates/concept-template.md).

-   For more information about the kinds of content you can add to a concept topic, refer to [Concept](#concept).
+   For more information about the kinds of content you can add to a concept topic, refer to [Concepts](#concepts).

 ++++++++++++++++++NEEDS WORK+++++++++++++